Umreen24/Umreen24/README.md

   <img src='new_logo.jpg' width='250px' height='200px' align="right" />

   * I have a podcast!
 I'm the host of, The Press Pod.
 A show where I provide my insights and experiences with productivity, technology, and career changes.
 Oh and most importantly, coffee!
 You can listen to it on your favorite podcast streaming service or here: https://thepresspod.transistor.fm

-#### Fun fact 2:
-  * I LOVE anything everything productivity & backpacks.
+  * I also LOVE anything everything productivity & backpacks.
 Strange combo or the combo that's missing from your life? :open_mouth:

 #### :books: Books I'm currently reading:
   * Anxious People by Fredrik Backman